Staff

 Senior Researcher

-LaToya Parker is the senior researcher in the Office of the President at the Joint Center for Political and Economic Studies, where she leads the organization’s Economic Policy and Tax Policy initiatives.
-Working closely with Joint Center President Dedrick Asante-Muhammad, she focuses on addressing wealth inequality and advancing policies to promote Black economic justice.
+LaToya B. Parker, Ph.D., is the senior researcher in the Office of the President at the Joint Center for Political and Economic Studies, where she leads the organization’s Economic Policy and Tax Policy programs.
+Working closely with Joint Center President Dedrick Asante-Muhammad, she focuses on addressing wealth inequality and advancing policies that promote Black economic justice.

-Previously, Parker served as research study manager and lead research associate at Westat, where she oversaw multimillion-dollar federal projects, conducted policy analyses on racial economic inequality, and guided federal regulatory processes.
-At Decision Information Resources, she contributed to evaluations of major initiatives, including Bloomberg Philanthropies’ Greenwood Initiative.
-Her work informed the allocation of $100 million in scholarships to students at Historically Black Medical Schools, shaping the foundation for Bloomberg’s subsequent $600 million investment in advancing equity in medical education.
+Before joining the Joint Center, Dr. Parker served as Research Study Manager at Westat, where she oversaw multimillion-dollar federal projects, conducted policy analyses through an equity lens, and led federal rulemaking and regulatory writing processes.
+At Decision Information Resources, she contributed to impact evaluations for national equity initiatives, including Bloomberg Philanthropies’ Greenwood Initiative, which led to $600 million in investments toward equity in medical education.

-Dedicated to addressing systemic barriers to racial and economic equity, Parker’s work bridges academic research and policy advocacy to drive meaningful change for Black communities.
+Dedicated to dismantling systemic barriers to racial and economic equity, Dr. Parker bridges research, policy, and advocacy to drive meaningful, lasting change for Black communities.

 JORDAN ROEBUCK

-Jordan Roebuck is the Development Associate at the Joint Center for Political and Economic Studies, helping execute the organization’s fundraising strategies.
+Jordan Roebuck is the senior associate of development at the Joint Center for Political and Economic Studies, helping execute the organization’s fundraising strategies.
 His work includes managing donor relationships, tracking donations, and coordinating fundraising initiatives.

 Before joining the Joint Center, Roebuck recently completed an internship with the Congressional Black Caucus Foundation in Congressman Jerrold Nadler’s DC office, where he gained hands-on experience in legislative research, constituent services, and the policymaking process.
 His role included conducting policy research, drafting memos, attending hearings, and supporting legislative initiatives for New York’s 10th Congressional District.
 Through the CBCF’s professional development program, he expanded his knowledge of the legislative process and effective communication.
 Roebuck also has work experience in policy research as a former research intern for the National Black Child Development Research Institute, where he authored research papers and reports on equity issues affecting Black children, contributing to funding efforts and organizational goals